-If increases in demand for the Company's services significantly exceed expectations, including in a particular geographical region, network difficulties including congestion or reduced velocity may be experienced, negatively impacting the level of service provided.
+If increases in demand for the Company's services significantly exceed expectations, including in a particular geographical region, the Company may experience network difficulties including congestion or reduced velocity, negatively impacting the level of service provided.
 Although investments to add capacity continue to be made to meet future anticipated demand, delays in permitting may delay implementation of these capacity improvements.
-This may impact operational efficiency and could adversely affect the Company's results of operations, financial condition, or liquidity.
+This may impact operational efficiency and could adversely affect the Company's results of operations, financial condition or liquidity.